 Get our weekly newsletter directly in your inbox!Sign up

-“Millions of flyers rely upon the FAA daily to ensure their safety,” said Chris Wooten, executive vice president at NICE.
-“In mission critical times of need, the FAA needs to be best positioned to act fast and respond smartly.
-We at NICE recognize the need of this important work and are ready to support the FAA as it improves incident related debriefing and investigations.
+“Millions of flyers rely upon the FAA daily to ensure their safety,” said Chris Wooten, executive vice president at NICE in a statement.
+“In mission-critical times of need, the FAA needs to be best positioned to act fast and respond smartly.
+We at NICE recognize the need for this important work and are ready to support the FAA as it improves incident related debriefing and investigations.
 We look forward to continuing our years of service in supporting the FAA.”

 NICE’s air traffic control solutions are currently installed and operating in hundreds of control centers and airports worldwide, including some of the world’s busiest airports, the company says, according to the Jerusalem Post.

-Founded in 1986 and headed by CEO Barak Eilam, NICE Systems provided software solutions that empower organizations to make better decisions based on advanced analytics.
-NICE helps organizations of all sizes improve customer service, ensure compliance and combat fraud.
+Founded in 1986 and headed by CEO Barak Eilam, NICE Systems provides software solutions that allow organizations to make better decisions based on advanced analytics.